Foundations of Black Hole Accretion Disk Theory

-Since the early 1970's, the study of black hole accretion disks has yielded to remarkable successes.
-And yet, as in most fields of research, each step forward in knowledge has been met by new questions.
-In this article, we have tried to summarize some of the successes, such as the many disk models (thick, thin, slim, ADAF, ...) that have given a firm foundation on which to work, the many studies of disk instabilities and oscillations that help us understand the many ways real disks can deviate from the simplistic models, and the numerical simulations that come as close as we can get to an experimental test-bed for black hole accretion.
+Since the early 1970s, the study of black hole accretion disks has yielded to remarkable successes.
+And yet, as in most fields of research, each step forward has been met by new questions.
+In this article, we have tried to give a tour of some of the successes, such as the many disk models (thick, thin, slim, ADAF, \dots) that have given a firm foundation on which to work, the many studies of disk instabilities and oscillations that help us to understand the ways in which real disks can deviate from the simplistic models, and the numerical simulations that come as close as possible to an experimental test-bed for black hole accretion.
 We have also tried to indicate what we believe are some of the most pressing challenges of the day, including matching our theoretical knowledge to actual observed phenomena such as black hole spectral states, quasi-periodic oscillations, and relativistic jets.
 There are also observational challenges to find direct evidence of black hole event horizons and definitively constrain black hole spins.